10 Incredible Specialty Coffee Shops in Paris (for Coffee Nerds!)

 Here’s how it works.
 They essentially have two menus: the main menu, and the “special” menu.
 The main menu consists of a coffee of the day, which rotates based on what’s available, made either as a filter coffee, an espresso, a macchiato, or a flat white.

-On the day I was there, they were serving a natural Ethiopian coffee.
+The last time I was there, they were serving a natural Ethiopian coffee.
+As a flat white, Joachim described it as “blueberry cheesecake.”
+YUM.

-Then there’s the “special” menu, which is the fun part.
+Then there’s the “special” menu, which is the fun part for coffee nerds.
 The special menu consists of a collection of small batch, rare coffees from around the world.
 This goes back to the idea of making amazing coffee for consumers rather than judges.

 The best part about the whole experience was Joachim walking me through every step of the process, from the origin of the beans, which were a natural process Ethiopian coffee from a single farm.
 That’s notable, because many coffees from Ethiopia are from co-ops, which are a collection of farms in close proximity.